NewsDog Training Developments

 We have begun an exciting project to aid us in improving our Training Centre facilities.
 This project will identify core facilities used in international schools that will enhance our socialisation programmes, such as a fake cafe and living room.
 Also, it aims to increase our dog's understanding of tasks that can be generated in a controlled environment, i.e., using clicker training to help facilitate learning for identifying road crossings and light switches.

 Our Dog Care and Welfare team are facilitating the upskilling in dog handling, socialisation and enrichment needs of all our dogs.
-This project will help create a supportive role for our trainers and instructor and aid in the dogs’ learning.
+This project will help create a supportive role for our trainers and instructors and aid in the dogs’ learning.
 Moreover, it will enable our Dog Care and Welfare team who want to progress to either trainers or instructors on the education around both programmes in the future.

 We put dogs through a huge life change when they move from Puppy Raisers’ homes to kennels for training.
 It is important to explore any further options we have to help improve this transition to limit negative stress.
 Peer schools are finding positive impacts of using probiotics for dogs going through big life changes/times of stress.
 Through introducing 14-day probiotics courses for intake dogs from their first day of arrival, we aim to improve their gut microbiome which is known to have positive impacts on stress induced gastrointestinal symptoms and the dogs' overall health and welfare.